 This constraint rules out mutually-recursive CTEs, where

-cte1because one of those references must be to a CTE defined later.
+cte1.
+One of those references must be to a CTE defined later, which is not permitted.

 A CTE in a given query block can refer to CTEs defined in query blocks at a more outer level, but not CTEs defined in query blocks at a more inner level.

-resolution occurs by searching for objects in the same query
+occurs by searching for objects in the same query block, then

-block, then proceeding to outer blocks in turn while no object
+proceeding to outer blocks in turn while no object with the name

 A recursive common table expression is one having a subquery that refers to its own name.
 For example: